-Learn all about it in Celebrate Our Christian Heroes where you can discover how our family celebrates Christian heroes, why our family doesn’t celebrate Halloween, and why children and teens need super-heroes.
+You can host your own Heroes for Jesus Party with easy instructions from Celebrate Our Christian Superheroes where you can discover how our family celebrates Christian heroes, some great ideas for Halloween alternatives, and why children and teens need super-heroes.

-In addition, there are monologues for over 40 Christian heroes with costumes suggestions and game ideas for the Heroes for Jesus Party.
+In addition, there are monologues/dialogues for over 40 Christian heroes with costumes suggestions and game ideas for the Heroes for Jesus Party.

 Until next time, Happy Homeschooling & Happy Celebrating!